fmhy/edit/Internet-Tools.md

 ## ▷ Temporary Emails / Aliases

-* **Note** - Establish criteria: - Gmail, etc. Support Status / Email Address Lifespan / Inbox Messages Lifespan / No. of Domains to Choose From
+* **Note** - Establish criteria (different collumn meanings):
+             Gmail, etc. Support Status / Email Address Lifespan (Until you delete it) / Inbox Messages Lifespan / No. of Domains to Choose From

 ***